nodejs/node-gyp/README.md

 JSON-like format.
 This file gets placed in the root of your package, alongside `package.json`.

-A barebones `gyp` file appropriate for building a Node.js addon coud look like:
+A barebones `gyp` file appropriate for building a Node.js addon could look like:

 ``` python
 {